scroll down for more

 Important Note – England Golf will monitor any “unsatisfied score intents”, send reminders and apply a penalty score if the score remains unverified (see message below).

-When registering a casual round please use either of the above methods, but don't combine them or duplicate rounds are then recorded.
+When registering a General Play round please use either of the above methods, but don't combine them or duplicate rounds are then recorded.

-Scores on other courses – the MyEG App can be used to register and record scores on any course in England.
-Alternatively, bring the card back to Mickleover where the M & H team will be able to process it.
+Scores on other courses – the MyEG App can be used to register and record scores on any course in England, Scotland, Ireland or Wales.

 Message from England Golf – November 12th 2021